 The other misconception is that if heart disease were to hit a woman, it wouldn't hit until she was old.
 In fact, heart disease needs to be on our radar at all stages of life with prevention, diagnostics, and therapies used consistently.

-Changing the disturbing heart health statistics for women can't happen without attending to the following four bottom line basics (on following page) for both providers and women themselves.
+Changing the disturbing heart health statistics for women can't happen without attending to the following four bottom line basics (on following page).

 Go RED!